-The examples of use include automated image recognition, for nameplate checks, for dust particle analysis, and in the press shop to prevent pseudo-defects.
+The examples of use include automated image recognition, nameplate checks, dust particle analysis, and in press shop to prevent pseudo-defects.

 In the final inspection area, an AI application compares the live image of the newly produced car with the vehicle order data.
 The image database contains information about the model designation badge and other identification plates such as “xDrive” for all-wheel-drive vehicles and all generally approved combinations.

 For example, if the level of dust increases due to the time of the year or due to a sustained dry period, the algorithms catch up on the trend at an early stage and recommend acting upon it.

 The algorithm monitors more than 160 features of the body and can predict the quality of a paint application with great accuracy.

 At the press shop, AI applications help prevent pseudo-defects.
 For instance, earlier, with camera-based quality control systems, oil residues or dust particles on metal sheets were often confused with fine cracks.

 Now, with the new AI application, the neural network can access around 100 real images per feature – i.e. around 100 images of the perfect component, 100 images with dust particles, another 100 images with oil residue on the component, and compare them in real-time, these pseudo-defects no longer occur.